barrett-ruth/import-cost.nvim/readme.md

 ## Configuration

-Configure via the setup function (or just use the defaults):
+Configure via the setup function (or use the defaults with no arguments):

 ```lua
 require('import-cost').setup(opts)